The Verge, Singapore

-The Verge, formerly Tekka Mall, (Chinese: 德卡廊), was the first and largest modern shopping mall at the Little India precinct in Singapore, being opened in 2003.
+The Verge, formerly Tekka Mall (Chinese: 德卡廊), was the first and largest modern shopping mall at the Little India precinct in Singapore.
+It was opened in 2003.
 The Verge had two buildings, the main building and Chill @ The Verge.
-It was located on the southern part of Little India, with the main building is located at the junction of Serangoon Road and Sungei Road and the Chill @ The Verge is located at the junction of Perak Road and Sungei Road.
+It was located in the southern part of Little India, with the main building located at the junction of Serangoon Road and Sungei Road and the Chill @ The Verge at the junction of Perak Road and Sungei Road.
 Both of the buildings were separated by Clive Street and the mall lies opposite of Tekka Centre across Serangoon Road.
 The complex was demolished in 2017 to make way for redevelopment after 14 years of operation, making it one of the youngest malls in Singapore to shut its doors.

 History

 In 1915, Kandang Kerbau Market at the junction of Serangoon Road and Rochor Road was built by the Municipal Commission at the cost of S$107,690 on the original site of Tekka Mall.
 Back then, it was one of the more popular markets in Singapore because its stalls offered the best cuts of beef and mutton due to the market's proximity to the cattle ranches in the area.
 However, by the early 1950s, the market became overcrowded and congested, and there was a pressing need for the market to undergo upgrading works.

 Originally called Kandang Kerbau (KK), meaning “buffalo pens” in Malay, the market is actually referred to the cattle slaughtering houses at Serangoon in the early 20th century.
 Its name was later changed to Tekka Pasar (笛卡巴刹), a unique combination in a name that made up of Chinese dialect and Malay, similar to that of “kopitiam”.
 Tekka means “the foot of the bamboo” in Hokkien while Pasar is “market” in Malay.
 In the seventies, there were many makeshift stalls lined up along Serangoon Road outside Tekka Market.
 The bustling place, selling almost all sort of basic necessities, was extremely popular among the housewives, and attracted a large mixture of Chinese, Malay and Indian customers.

 In 1982, the Old Tekka Market was torn down to make way for the construction and widening of nearby roads.
 All the stallholders were relocated to the new double-storey Tekka Market, also known as Buffalo Road Market, situated opposite the former old market.
 The new building, which houses a wet market, a hawker centre and rows of retailer shops, continues to demonstrate the multicultural cohesiveness and harmonious relationship between the local races of Chinese, Malay and Indian.

 In 2003, Little India, Singapore's first air-conditioned mall was built on the site of the old Kandang Kerbau Market, which made way for the construction of Tekka Mall.